USWNT captures SheBelieves Cup with a dominant win over Iceland

 The match came one day after members of the U.S. squad reached a settlement with the U.S. Soccer Federation that will guarantee equal pay with the men’s team and provide millions in back pay.

+It also came on a night the players wore wristbands supporting transgender children.
+This week, Texas Gov. Greg Abbott (R) directed state agencies to conduct “prompt and thorough” investigations into the use of gender-affirming care for transgender children.

+“With the platform we have,” Macario said, “we really wanted to showcase why this team is so different and why we do things that are much bigger than just the games.”

-Most of those veterans were not part of this squad as Andonovski opted to evaluate younger players.
+Most of the veterans were not part of this squad as Andonovski opted to evaluate younger players.
 On Wednesday, he started seven players under 25.
 It was the youngest U.S. lineup in SheBelieves Cup history and the youngest in any competition in almost four years.

 Macario, Alana Cook (24), Emily Fox (23), Andi Sullivan (26) and Sophia Smith (21) started all three matches.
 Washington Spirit playmaker Ashley Sanchez, 22, started twice.
 Of all the starters Wednesday, only Pugh and Kelley O’Hara had appeared in more than 50 international matches.